nhsbsa-data-analytics/hrtR/README.md

 # Introduction

-This RAP aims to bring together all code needed to run a pipeline in R to produce the HRT publication.
-It includes accompanying documentation in line with RAP best practice.

-The RAP includes a `functions` folder containing several files with functions specific to this publication.
-The RAP will produce an HTML report and accompanying HTML background and methodology document.
-This RAP makes use of many R packages, including several produced internally at the NHSBSA.
-Therefore, some of these packages cannot be accessed by external users.
+This package contains the code used to be able to tansform data collected by the NHS Business Services Authority for use in the HRT publication series.
+This package includes a `functions` folder containing several files with functions specific to this publication.

-This RAP cannot be run in it's entirety by external users.
+Some function, such as `create_fact.R()`, cannot be run in it's entirety by external users.
 However it should provide information on how the Official Statistics team extract the data from the NHSBSA data warehouse, analyse the data, and produce the outputs released on the NHSBSA website as part of this publication.

-This RAP is a work in progress and may be replaced as part of updates and improvements for each new release of the HRT publication.
+This package is a work in progress and may be replaced as part of updates and improvements for each new release of the HRT publication.
 The functions in the `functions` folder do not contain unit testing, although we will investigate adding this in future.

 ## Getting started